TIBA-Rwanda/tiba-rapidpro/README.md

 Works reasonably well on a single host.
 Will test on docker swarm cluster next.

-To test with ngrok, put the ngrok domain as your RAPIDPRO_HOST environment in .env
+To test with ngrok, put the ngrok domain as your RAPIDPRO_HOST environment in .env file